j-berg-au/BOUNDLESS/content/Notes.md

 Maybe add corresponding conditions to VULNERABLE and WEAK, RESITANT and STRENGTH perhaps?

 Evolving weapons would be cool

+Maybe add a series of options for narrative items, similar to "Packs" in D&D. Don't use something like Kit Points though (or maybe do?)

+Steal Hooks & Afflictions from CAIN.
 ### Damage Scaling
 Options:
 - TdX+T (e.g., 2d6+2), nTdX+T (e.g., (2 x 2)d6+2)